 This option provides the same services as the full day program, but is open from 7:30 am to 5:30pm.
-The Extended Day services are only available at certain CFS Head Start locations.
 To be eligible, parents must be working or in school full time.
+The Extended Day services are only available at these Mosaic Early Learning locations: